-E. Modes of Thought, Inquiry and Expression

-Requirement: Three courses (minimum of 3 semester hours each), one in each of the following categories:
+D. Modes of Thought, Inquiry and Expression Requirement: Three courses credits chosen from three of the following four categories:

 - The Arts (ART)

 - Literature (LIT)

 - Frontiers of Knowledge and Human Beliefs (ETH)

+- Formal Thought (FT)

 Consistent with Wilson College's mission as a liberal arts college, these courses broaden students' exposure to knowledge, values and different ways of knowing.
 Students develop artistic expression through courses in dance, studio art, music and creative writing.
 Literature courses are available in the disciplines of English, religion studies, French and Spanish.